Defy gravity, reclaim your confidence

 As with many plastic surgery procedures, a decision needs to be made whether to accept the incisions and scars from a breast lift as a tradeoff for better contour.
 One of the risks of this type of surgery is the occasional separation of the suture line, resulting in some delay in healing, and sometimes resulting in scars that are less acceptable and that may need revision.
 There are considerations of adequate circulation as the nipple and areola are “shifted” to their new position, but this is a rare complication.

 How long will my Boston breast lift the results last?

 The length of time that the results will be pleasing will depend on many factors, including: the integrity of the skin, the weight of the breast, and the technique used, among others.
 This is an “anti-gravity” procedure, and we all know that gravity is always at work.
 Some people get many years of improvement after a breast lift.
 Adequate breast support is also helpful after surgery in order to avoid excessive stretching of the tissues.

-For more information on breast lift surgery, contact Boston Plastic Surgery to schedule a surgery consultation.
+Board certified plastic surgeon Dr. Samaha has been providing excellent care and achieving beautiful results since 1993.
+For more information on breast lift surgery in Boston, contact Boston Plastic Surgery to schedule a surgery consultation.